-This has been described a ‘quaint collection of nineteenth century weapons’ in the Supreme Court case of State v Nick, 218 P.3d 868 (2009), which also established the test for determining whether a non-listed or non per se knife is a deadly weapon:
+This has been described as a “quaint collection of nineteenth-century weapons” in the Supreme Court case of State v Nick, 218 P.3d 868 (2009), which also established the test for determining whether a non-listed or non per se knife is a deadly weapon:

 In a simple possession case, the jury must find that the object was possessed with intent to carry it as a weapon and that it was capable of causing the wounds described in the statute.
 These are determinations that cannot be ruled on by a trial court as a matter of law and taken from the jury’s consideration, no matter how obvious the existence of any essential element of an offense may seem.

 Thus, the prosecution would have the burden in a case based on § 30-7-2.
-Unlawful carrying of a deadly weapon to prove intent to use the item as a weapon, but not necessarily criminal / unlawful intent; and that it capable of causing dangerous wounds.
+Unlawful carrying of a deadly weapon to prove intent to use the item as a weapon, but not necessarily criminal/unlawful intent; and that is capable of causing dangerous wounds.

 The State v Nick case involved a juvenile who had in his possession a pocketknife while on school grounds and was charged with possession of a deadly weapon while on school premises.
 The New Mexico Supreme Court reversed the conviction.
 As to knives in general it observed: